-“A reflection on identity, rootlessness and violence, written in admirable prose – Fonseca’s most ambitious, most complex and most accomplished novel to date.”
-JAVIER CERCAS
+“A reflection on identity, rootlessness and violence – Fonseca’s most ambitious, most complex and most accomplished novel to date” JAVIER CERCAS, author of Soldiers of Salamis

 A dazzling novel about the traces we leave, the traces we erase and the traces we seek to rebuild.